zama-ai/concrete/docs/tutorial/multi_precision.md

 return %4
 ```

-In this case, we kept `x` 2-bit, but set the table lookup result and `y` to 6-bits, so the addition can be performed.
+In this case, we kept `x` as 2-bits, but set the table lookup result and `y` to be 6-bits, so that the addition can be performed.

-This style of bit-width assignment is called multi-precision.
-Unfortunately, it's disabled by default at the moment.

-To enable it, you can use `single_precision=False` configuration option.
+This style of bit-width assignment is called multi-precision and it is currently disabled by default.
+To enable it, you can use the `single_precision=False` configuration option.

 {% hint style="info" %}
-Multi precision will become the default at one point in the near future!
+Multi precision will become the default option in the near future.
 {% endhint %}